Matt-Wilshaw/roots-and-shoots/README.md

 - Contrast Checker for the website

 **Snipping Tool on Windows**
-- Snipping inmages out to use in this project.
+- Snipping images out to use in this project when needed.

 [W3C](https://validator.w3.org/)
 - HTML validation